 Golden Gai & Omoide Yokocho

-Golden Gai — a dense web of six alleys containing over 200 tiny bars, most seating 5–10 people.
-One of Tokyo's most atmospheric evening spots, directly behind Kabukicho.
-Most bars welcome foreign visitors; some are regulars-only — look for an English sign.
+Golden Gai: a dense web of six alleys containing over 200 tiny bars, most seating 5 to 10 people, in Shinjuku's Kabukicho area, about a 15-minute walk north.
+One of Tokyo's most atmospheric evening spots.
+Most bars welcome foreign visitors; some are regulars-only, so look for an English sign.

-Omoide Yokocho ("Memory Lane") — a narrow alley of grilled yakitori stalls behind the west exit of Shinjuku Station.
+Omoide Yokocho ("Memory Lane"): a narrow alley of grilled yakitori stalls near the west side of Shinjuku Station.
 The smoke, the close quarters, and the decades-old wooden stalls create a Showa-era atmosphere unlike anywhere else in central Tokyo.

-Golden Gai Shinjuku Tokyo at night — narrow alley with 200 tiny bars near the Samurai Ninja Museum Shinjuku, one of Tokyo's most atmospheric evening destinations
+Golden Gai Shinjuku Tokyo at night, narrow alley with 200 tiny bars in Shinjuku's Kabukicho nightlife area, one of Tokyo's most atmospheric evening destinations

-Golden Gai — six alleys and over 200 bars behind Kabukicho.
+Golden Gai, six alleys and over 200 bars in Shinjuku's Kabukicho area, about a 15-minute walk from the museum.
 The area survived decades of development pressure and remains one of Tokyo's most intact mid-20th century street-level atmospheres.
-Ideal for the evening after the museum.
+A good option for the evening after a visit.

 All Three Maikoya Locations: Which One Is Right for You?